Nordic identity in Estonia: Public attitudes

 Põhjamaad means both "Nordic countries" and "Northern countries" in the modern Estonian language.
 Whereas very few Estonians self-identify as Scandinavians, the ethnic Estonians' homeland has been almost invariably referred to as põhjamaa ("Northern country", instead of "Western" or "Eastern" country), both in Estonian popular culture and media, as well as in surveys of public opinion and statements made by leading politicians.

 53.3% of ethnically Estonian youth consider belonging in the Nordic identity group as important or very important for them.
 52.2% have the same attitude towards the "Baltic" identity group, according to a research study from 2013.

 Sociologist Mikko Lagerspetz has observed that the attitudes towards the Nordic identity in the Estonian society can be grouped in three: (1) Estonia is already a Nordic country; (2) Estonia needs to become a Nordic country but is not there yet; (3) Estonia should walk its own unique path.

 In 2020, the University of Tartu conducted a psychological survey with 6th grade students to find out, among other things, which countries they consider to be the most important and closest to Estonia.
-The study was performed by drawing.
-Ethnic Estonian students depicted Estonia the most, together with Sweden, Finland and other Nordic countries, leaving Latvia, Lithuania and Russia generally undrawn.
-Non-Estonian students (mostly Russians) on the contrary portrayed Estonia with the Baltic states and also with Russia.
-This shows that ethnic Estonian (6th graders) consider themselves as one of the Nordic nations and we can assume that this view is common in younger ethnic Estonians including young adults.
+The study was performed by drawing pictures.
+Ethnic Estonian students depicted Estonia the most, together with Sweden, Finland and other Nordic countries, leaving Latvia, Lithuania and Russia generally undrawn, while non-Estonian students (mostly Russians) portrayed Estonia with the Baltic states and also with Russia.